 Some nutrient deficiencies result from consuming junk and sugary foods like chips and soda.
 Junk food also leads to obesity in the long term which may also cause depression, anxiety, and poor concentration as a result of low self esteem.

-Why Do Nutrient Deficiencies Surface As Depression, Anxiety or Poor Concentration?
+Nutrient Deficiencies Surface As Depression, Anxiety or Poor Concentration?

 Nutrients are vital for normal body and mental functions.
 The brain psychopathology and metabolism function well when there are adequate nutrients.
 However, even when people overfeed, they may be undernourished.
 This can lead to physical or mental issues.